-Wage and Hour violations are employment law violations that occurs when employees are not paid for the hours they work, or are denied breaks or other provisions legally mandated by California law.
+Wage and Hour violations are employment law violations that occur when employees are not paid for the hours they work or are denied breaks or other provisions legally mandated by California law.

 Many employers assume that their employees do not know or understand their legal rights as workers in the state of California and attempt to take advantage of them by denying proper breaks or making their position salaried so they can avoid paying their employees overtime.

 Most employment law cases deal with wage and hour laws.
-It easier to form a wage and hour case against an employer since much of the relevant information needed is recorded in emails or can be confirmed by other employers.
+It is easier to form a wage and hour case against an employer since much of the relevant information needed is recorded in emails or can be confirmed by other employers.

 Because the employee policies at most workplaces do not differ between job classifications, wage and hour cases often end up becoming class-action employment law cases, where many current and former employees will file a lawsuit against the employer to make up for their lost wages.

 If you feel that you are not being paid accurately for the amount of work and overtime that you put into your place of work, contact our California employment law attorneys now at (800) 561-4887 for your free consultation.

 Wage and Hour Laws in California.

-The following are the several different categories of wage & hour laws.
+The following are several different categories of wage and hour laws.
 Click the button to read more about that type of violation.